 Steps There is quite a lot of ‘up and down’ on this walk and it may not be suited for anyone with knee conditions.

 Hydration / Water It is recommended to carry 2 litres of water in 1litre containers per day.

 Snakes and other fauna hazards Snakes are common the area but not often seen.
 Of more general concern are paralysis ticks that may be associated with such conditions as Lyme-like diseases.
 Preventing bites can be done by using a good repellent and avoiding sitting in loose leaf litter.

-We are looking forward to sharing the Spring Creek Mountain Trail with you soon!
+We are looking forward to sharing this walk with you soon!